Table of Contents

 Surface Inversions

-- Advection Inversions: They develop when there is a horizontal inflow of cold air into an area.
-This is common to cool maritime air blowing into a coastal locale.
-Advection inversions are usually short-lived (typically overnight) and shallow.
-They can happen at any time of year, depending on the location of the relatively cold surface and the direction of the wind.
+- Advection Inversions: Advection inversions occur when cold air flows into an area, often when cool maritime air moves into a coastal region.
+These inversions are usually short-lived, lasting overnight, and are shallow.
+They can happen at any time of the year, depending on the location of the cold surface and wind direction.

 - Drainage Inversion: Another type of surface inversion results when cooler air slides down a slope into a valley, thereby displacing slightly warmer air.
 During winter, this fairly common occurrence in some midlatitude regions is called a cold-air drainage inversion.